MIRRAMS: Learning Robust Tabular Models under Unseen Missingness Shifts

 \subsection{Notations and Definitions}

-We introduce notations and definitions frequently used throughout this paper.
-Let $(\boldsymbol{X},Y)\in\mathcal{X}\times[K]$ be a pair of fully observed input and corresponding class random variables where $\mathcal{X}$ represents the input space composed of $p$ variables, which may include both continuous and categorical ones, and $[K]:=\{1,\ldots,K\}$ denotes the set of class labels.
-We denote the true joint distribution of the fully observed input-output pairs by $\mathbb{P}$.
-The missingness distributions for the training and test input data are denoted by $M^{\text{tr}}$ and $M^{\text{ts}}$, respectively.
-We assume that the true data distribution $\mathbb{P}$, as well as the missingness distributions $M^{\text{tr}}$ and $M^{\text{ts}}$, are all unknown.
+We introduce notations and definitions used throughout the paper.
+Let $(\boldsymbol{X}, Y) \in \mathcal{X} \times [K]$ be a pair of fully observed input and label random variables, where $\mathcal{X}$ represents the input space composed of $p$ variables, which may include both continuous and categorical features, and $[K] := {1, \ldots, K}$ denotes the set of label classes.

+We denote the complete joint distribution of the input-output pairs by $\mathbb{P}$, which is assumed to be identical for both the training and test data.
+The missingness operators for the training and test data are denoted by $M^{\text{tr}}$ and $M^{\text{ts}}$, respectively, and may depend on each data instance.
+Unless otherwise specified, $M^{\text{tr}}$ and $M^{\text{ts}}$ may be associated with input missingness.
+We make no specific assumptions on $M^{\text{tr}}$ and $M^{\text{ts}}$, such as MCAR, MAR, or MNAR.